 The “Float” Method

-Contrary to popular belief, you shouldn’t press your wrists into the rest while actively typing.
+You shouldn’t press your wrists into the rest while actively typing.
 Instead, your wrists should hover slightly above the rest, with your hands moving freely.
-The wrist rest is primarily for pauses between typing bursts.
-It provides a comfortable spot to rest your palms and wrists, allowing your muscles to relax and preventing them from resting on a hard, unforgiving surface.
+The wrist rest is primarily for pauses between typing bursts, providing a comfortable spot to rest your palms and wrists, allowing muscles to relax and preventing them from resting on a hard surface.

 Maintaining a Neutral Angle